By Thomas Scott, CEO of Brand Journalists

 More than 400 franchise companies attended, and although the show isn’t fully representative of the franchise industry, it can be a great place to gauge the health of the industry, see what franchising trends are evolving and get a feel for the size and scale of the franchise buying population.
+If you’re only just learning about the franchising industry and you’re wanting to see if you can get involved with little experience or capital, you could learn about a franchise with low startup costs and also attend this year’s event!
 At this year’s IFE, participating brands included those from all investment levels, a wide variety of industry segments and full and part–time owner participation requirements.

 In the era of self–directed online research, franchise buyers are still interested in seeing what’s out there and meeting a person face–to–face.

 Here’s what we took away from the 2015 IFE that you might have missed:

 The franchise industry is growing

 Almost 800,000 franchise locations and more than 4,000 franchise brands now operate in the U.S. According to FranData, there were more than 365 new franchise companies in 2015 alone, a trend that isn’t going to slow down any time soon.
 Franchising produces more than 3% of the GNP and outperforms all other sectors on job creation.
 Franchising is becoming more popular around the world too, with a Franchise for sale not being on the market long in Australia due to the demand.

 Record numbers of potential buyers are in the market today, and franchising is healthier than it has been since the economic downturn and only getting better.
 Franchising continues to be one of the best options to help people participate in the economy at their full market value.

 Brands that focus on niches and authenticity on the increase